How to choose an ND filter for long exposure photography

 - Marumi ND filters

-Of course, other brands exists like Cokin or Singh Ray.
+Of course, other brands exist too, such as Cokin or Singh-Ray.

 6 - What is the best ND filter?

-It’ s sometimes difficult to make up your mind about which ND filter to choose and which ones to consider the best!
-I had the opportunity to test a lot of them.
-Recently, I also had the chance to test the new Kolari ND filters which are really great at all aspects (no vignetting, no loss of sharpness, no impact on white balance, no flare, etc.).
-Kolari is originally a brand that manufactures infrared filters.
-In short, here is a summary of what I think is the best in ND filters at the moment :
+It’s sometimes difficult to decide which ND filter to choose and which ones can really be considered the best.
+I’ve had the opportunity to test quite a few of them.
+Recently, I also had the chance to test the new Kolari ND filters, which are really good across the board (no vignetting, no loss of sharpness, no impact on white balance, no flare, etc.).
+Kolari originally manufactured infrared filters.
+In short, here is a summary of what I think are among the best ND filters at the moment:

 - B+W XS-Pro Digital ND MRC Nano

-- Freewell Variable ND filter : from 58 to 95mm and from 2 to 5 to 6 to 9 stops
+- Freewell Variable ND filter: from 58 to 95mm and from 2 to 5 or 6 to 9 stops

-Well there you are.
-I hope you liked this article and that you now have all the information you need for choosing the correct ND filter to suit you and your camera for those long exposures you desire.
-Now it’s time to figure out exactly how to take those wonderful photos with your ND filter, right?!
+That’s it!
+I hope you enjoyed this article and now have all the information you need to choose the right ND filter for your camera and the long exposures you want to create.
+Now it’s time to figure out exactly how to take those beautiful photos with your ND filter, right?

 Thank you for this useful article, comprehensive explanations for a beginner.